aws-samples/istio-on-eks/modules/03-network-resiliency/rate-limiting/README.md

 x-ratelimit-reset: 45
 ```

-While a rate limited requests will return the following output:
+While requests that are rate limited will return the following output:

 ```
 HTTP/1.1 429 Too Many Requests